b1naryzer0/YTRedir/README.md

 # YTRedir
-A userscript to redirect YT queries in your browser to a proxy Usable with Tamper/Greasemonkey in your browser.
+A userscript to redirect every youtube link and query to the invidious instance of your choice use this with Tamper/Greasemonkey in your browser
-It redirects any YT access to a proxy server